• About Us

 Place your bets.

-11 Comments to: “Hitching a Ride with the Chinese Olympic Spitting Team”
+11 thoughts on “Hitching a Ride with the Chinese Olympic Spitting Team”

 After brushing his teeth he would practice his Dredge techniques.
 After spitting out the initial payload of toothpaste he would then glottally bark like some sort of hacking jackal as if he were warming up for his next performance with the Throat Singers of Tuva.
 Little did I know that the Chinese saw the writing on the wall way back in the early 90s and started practicing then.